danxdz/Whisperz/docs/gun-peers-explanation.md

 ## 🔐 **Security Note:**

 Even with public relays:
-- Messages are end-to-end encrypted (WebRTC)
+- Messages are end-to-end encrypted (AES-GCM + Gun.SEA)
-- Invites are digitally signed (SEA)
+- Invites are digitally signed (Gun.SEA)
-- Private data is encrypted (Gun SEA)
+- Private data is encrypted (Gun.SEA)
+- All message content is encrypted before transmission

-Public relays see encrypted traffic, not content!
+Public relays see encrypted traffic, not message content!